 What to Keep Out of Your Compost

-While it is advised that you keep weeds, especially perennial weeds, pesticide treated material and diseased plants out of your compost bin, most every other form of plant material is fair game.
+While it is advised that you keep weeds, especially perennial weeds, pesticide-treated material, and diseased plants out of your compost bin, almost every other form of plant material is fair game.

 You can buy compost by the bag or by the truckload.
 Either way, it's good to know the source.

 Bagged Compost: The problem with bagged compost is that you don't really know what you're getting until you bring it home and open the bag.
 Many times compost by the bag is composted manure, which is usually fine.
 To be on the safe side, look for the word "organic" on the label.
 That would offer some guarantee that whatever ingredients were used were not contaminated or something you would not want in your garden, like sewage, heavy metals, or pesticides.

 Bulk Compost: This is definitely the cheapest way to purchase compost.
 Just as important, you can see what you're getting before you get it home.
 Don't be afraid to ask what they are using to make their compost and if it is organic.

 I strongly recommend you check out the compost before ordering.
 It should smell fresh and earthy and not be so wet it drips when you squeeze a handful.
 Ideally, it will still be warm, so you'll know that it's freshly made.

 Compost can be added to your gardens at anytime, either turned into the soil or used as a mulch or top dressing for established plants.
 You can add it just before planting time or amend your beds in the fall and let the natural freezing and thawing process work it into the bed.